 Things to keep in mind about Preferential Rents.

 Often tenants do not know that they are paying preferential rents.
 It is important to know whether the rent is what’s called a “preferential rent.”
 This means it is lower than legal allowable rent.
 Often landlords surprise their tenants by raising their rents to the legal allowable rent and ending their preferential rent.
-They can do this as long as the preferential rent is disclosed in the initial lease and every subsequent renewal lease.
+They can do this as long as the preferential rent and the legal rent is disclosed in the initial lease and every subsequent renewal lease.
 Often times, the increase from the preferential to the legal rent is substantial, and tenants leave instead of paying the higher rent.
 This technique is often used to create high turnover in a unit so that the landlord can more quickly deregulate the unit by making individual apartment improvements (IAIs) and charge vacancy increases.
 In short, this box and item 5 are the places that indicate whether or not the tenant is paying a preferential or legal rent.
 Both the legal and the preferential rents should be disclosed on both the original lease and any subsequent leases or renewals.

 Also, here is a good article from Curbed that describes how preferential rents can be used against tenants.